Calculate Your Paycheck in 7 Steps!

 FICA taxes are more straightforward, they are federal payroll taxes that fund Social Security and Medicare.

-It doesn’t matter which state you’re in — these federal taxes are consistent nationwide because they fund Social Security and Medicare, two programs that are crucial for Americans across the board.
+Moreover, it doesn’t matter which state you’re in because these federal taxes remain consistent nationwide.
+They fund essential programs like Social Security and Medicare, which are vital for Americans everywhere.

 Breaking Down FICA Taxes